johnliu55tw/debian-packaging/README.md

 $ quilt add testing.sh
 ```

 Now you can change the file.
-I will make the script simply echo my name:
+Here's a simple script that prints my name:
 ```
 #!/bin/sh

 echo 'this is a test from John Liu'
 ```

-Updating the patch after you made some change (you can do this as often as you
+Update the patch after you made some change (you can do this as often as you
 like):

 ```bash